People for the Ethical Treatment of Animals v. Doughney: Accusation of trademark infringement

-The acronym PETA was a registered trademark that belonged to People for the Ethical Treatment of Animals.
-Thus the trademark infringement claim centered on whether the "defendant used the mark 'in connection with the sale, offering for sale, distribution, or advertising' of goods or services".
-The circuit court concluded that because the website may have confused users who wanted to buy items from the actual PETA website, it was "connected" to commerce even though Doughney did not sell any goods or services.
+The acronym "PETA" was a registered trademark that belonged to People for the Ethical Treatment of Animals.
+Thus the trademark infringement claim centered on whether the "defendant used the mark 'in connection with the sale, offering for sale, distribution, or advertising' of goods or services."
+The circuit court concluded that because the website may have confused users who wanted to buy items or make donations to from the true PETA organization, it was "connected" to commerce even though Doughney did not sell any goods or services.

 Doughney claimed that his peta.org website was a parody of the PETA organization, and was free speech permissible under the First Amendment.
 The court relied on Cliffs Notes, Inc. v.
-Bantam Doubleday Dell Publishing Group, Inc. to rule that, in order to constitute a parody, the peta.org domain acted as a title that must simultaneously convey that (1) the site was not the official PETA site, and (2) that it was merely a parody.
+Bantam Doubleday Dell Publishing Group, Inc. to rule that, in order to constitute a parody, Doughney's peta.org site should simultaneously convey that (1) the site was not the official PETA site, and (2) that it was merely a parody.

 The court held that the domain name "peta.org" implied ownership by the organization, and thus did not qualify as a parody.
 The court found it unnecessary to review the content of Doughney's site and only considered his use of the domain name.
 Thus, while the court alluded to Doughney's First Amendment right to create a parody, it ruled that doing so in the form of a website with a domain name that infringed on the target's trademark was not allowable due to the possible confusion for viewers of the site over its ownership.

 This refusal to consider a site's content when determining whether it qualifies as a parody was arguably rejected by the Fourth Circuit in Lamparello v.
 Falwell (2005), where in discussing PETA v.
-Doughney, the court wrote, "[t]o determine whether a likelihood of confusion exists, a court should not consider how closely a fragment of a given use duplicates the trademark, but must instead consider whether the use in its entirety creates a likelihood of confusion".
+Doughney, the court wrote, "[t]o determine whether a likelihood of confusion exists, a court should not consider how closely a fragment of a given use duplicates the trademark, but must instead consider whether the use in its entirety creates a likelihood of confusion."